pyomeca/pyomeca/docs/paper/paper.md

 Existing software solutions share some limitations.
 Some of them are not free of charge [@Rasmussen2003-yv] or based on closed-source programming language [@Dixon2017-co; @Muller2019-vd].
 Others do not leverage labels and metadata [@Walt2011-em; @Hachaj2019-tk; @Virtanen2020-zv].
-Pyomeca is a python package designed to address these limitations.
+`pyomeca` is a python package designed to address these limitations.

 ![An example of biomechanical data with skin marker positions.
 These data are inherently multidimensional and structured around labels.